Architecture How-to#

 .

-This guide explains how to import and manage new architectures.
-For details on the imported data structure see
+This guide explains how to define, import, and manage new custom architectures.

 1. Importing new architectures using Pytorch#

-The imported architecure will be stored under /custom_archs
+The imported architecture, which will have the same name as the imported script, will be stored under /custom_archs

 in the relevant custom experiment output directory.